Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 1-2 tablespoons for small dogs, 2-3 tablespoons for medium dogs, 1/4 cup for large dogs.

-This mixture can be given once or twice a day, depending on the size and needs of your dog.
+This mixture can be given once or twice a day, depending on your dog's size and needs.

 These recipes are intended to help soothe your dog's digestive tract and support the healing process.

 Of course!
-Here is a clear table summarizing the most important content of the Steinkraft article "Diarrhea in Dogs: Causes, Symptoms, and Home Remedies."
-It provides a quick overview of the causes, symptoms, treatment options, and home remedies for diarrhea in dogs:
+Here is a clear table summarizing the main content of the Steinkraft article "Diarrhea in Dogs: Causes, Symptoms, and Home Remedies".
+It provides a quick overview of causes, symptoms, treatment options, and home remedies for diarrhea in dogs:

 |---|---|